Yukawa theory in non-perturbative regimes: towards confinement, exact $\beta$-function and conformal phase: Introduction

 Given the above {\it proviso}, in this paper we investigate non-perturbative properties of a simple Yukawa theory and show a derivation of the mass gap for a massless scalar sector, a gap equation for the fermion and the exact beta function in the strongly-coupled regime for the scalar field with a correction due to a small Yukawa coupling to the fermion.
 We will demonstrate that these are fully consistent with expectations from triviality for the scalar sector and provide important hints for confinement for the fermion sector.

 The paper is organized as follows.
 In Sec.~\ref{Sect:DS}, we discuss the model and the technique we use to solve it.
 We show the first correlation functions of the scalar sector and the Dyson-Schwinger equations for the scalar sector interacting with a fermion.
-The Renormalization Group (RG) behavior of the scalar sector is discussed proving marginal triviality.
+The Renormalization Group (RG) behavior of the scalar sector is discussed through the technique of exact functional renormalization group.
 In Sec.~\ref{Sect:FF}, we get the next-to-leading order correction to the spectrum of the scalar theory arising form the Yukawa-coupled fermion in the weak coupling limit.
 In Sec.~\ref{Sect:PF}, we give explicitly the partition function in a next-to-leading order approximation and integrate out the scalar contribution obtaining the non-local NJL model.
 We bosonize this model to show the true spectrum of the theory made by bound states of the fermion field and derive the gap equation for the latter.
 In Sec.~\ref{Sect:GE}, we solve the gap equation both in the local and non-local case displaying some hints of confinement.
 In Sec.~\ref{Sect:CC}, we present our conclusions.